IsaacScript/isaacscript/website-root.md

 - The Isaac API offers a lot of callbacks, but a lot of times there isn't one for the specific thing that you are looking to do.
 So, `isaacscript-common` adds a bunch of new callbacks that you can easily use.
 - The extra callbacks are efficient such that no code is ran until they have one or more subscriptions.
 - See the [main website](https://isaacscript.github.io/docs/function-signatures-custom) for a full list.
+- You must [upgrade your mod](modules/upgradeMod.html) before using a custom callback.

 <br />